 We already bought Salzgitter, the company with the best combined rankings.
 One argument for Voestalpine is the high combined rank of 85.
 That means 85% of their competitors have worse rankings than the Austrian steel producer.
 ArcelorMittal is the biggest steel company in Europe, which is also a good argument.
 And SSAB, formerly Swedish Steel, has the best value rank, meaning you get the most for your money.

-Preferably, I would like to put all three stocks into my portfolio.
-However, one of my most important principles is to invest slowly.
-In addition, safety is very important to me at the moment, because I have been expecting a correction on the stock markets for a long time.
+Preferably, Obermatt CEO Dr. Stern would like to put all three stocks into his portfolio.
+However, one of his most important principles is to invest slowly.
+In addition, safety is very important to him at the moment, because he has been expecting a correction on the stock markets for a long time.
 SSAB has the highest safety rank with 67, which means they don’t have a lot of debt and liquidity is high.
-That is what decides it for me.
-I’m buying SSAB shares for 5,000 francs.
+That is what decides it for Dr. Stern.
+He's buying SSAB shares for 5,000 francs.
 What are you buying?
 You can use our top 10 lists as inspiration.